rstott87/web-sprint-challenge-advanced-state-management/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

 1. What problem does the context API help solve?
+  It's to give components access to global state more simply than prop drilling.
+It can also be somewhat simpler than Redux.

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
+Actions are objects that contain a type (which correspond to instructions) and payload (which is the actual data its carrying).
+It bring that data to a reducer which will execute the instruction and change the state in the store if neccessary.

 3. What does `redux-thunk` allow us to do?
 How does it change our `action-creators`?
+Redux thunk is a function that allows us to intercept the data in the action creator, before it gets to the reducer to allow us to do other things such as call an API and add that data into the action object.

 4. What is your favorite state management system you've learned and this sprint?
 Please explain why!
+The general Redux store architecture seems like the simplest to wrap my head around.
+Context API seems to require less code and may be the simpler option but for some reason I was able to visualize the structure less.